Yuvelir1993/nginx/aws/ansible/README.md

 Use `-e <variable>` to pass variable value.
 Use `--ask-become-pass` to explicitly provide sudo password when `become: true`.

-Copy private key to Linux filesystem to be able adequately manage permissions with `cp ../.keys/ec2 ~/.ssh/ec2`.
 Check hosts with `ANSIBLE_CONFIG=ansible.cfg ansible -i ./inventory/all_ec2.aws_ec2.yml all -m ping`.
 Also can use simple `ANSIBLE_CONFIG=ansible.cfg ansible all -m ping` since inventory is set by default in `ansible.cfg`.

 ## List inventories